JuanMaParraU/a2a-mcp-langgraph-agent-local/blog.md

 ### 2025: The Year of Agents

 We're at a key moment in AI development.
 While recent years focused on scaling models and refining APIs, the next frontier is **autonomy**—AI systems that can reason, plan, and execute complex tasks independently.

 The convergence of three key technologies is making this possible:

 - **MCP** enables agents to reliably access tools and data sources
 - **A2A** provides the communication layer for multi-agent collaboration
 - **Agentic frameworks** orchestrate the reasoning and execution loops

-When I started exploring agentic systems for my research work at [BT Group](https://www.bt.com/about/bt/research-and-development), I found excellent materials scattered across various sources, but I hit a wall: there was no complete, end-to-end implementation using only open-source tools.
+When I started exploring agentic systems for my research work at **[BT Group](https://www.bt.com/about/bt/research-and-development)**, I found excellent materials scattered across various sources, but I hit a wall: there was no complete, end-to-end implementation using only open-source tools.
 Everything required subscriptions, API keys, or vendor lock-in.
 I wanted a pure, experimentation-ready practical solution that anyone could run locally and understand fully.

 So I built one.